Part 1: The Remote Job Search Process Has Changed (Here’s How!)

 Basically, in 2024, if you don’t have a strong online presence, you’re missing out on an opportunity to make a really positive first impression (which is critical in the remote job search process).

-Why is a personal brand so important?
+So, why is a personal brand so important in today’s remote job market?

 Again, we need to consider viewing the job search process similarly to the lens of finding an employer to work with or a company that we want to buy from.
 If we’ve never heard of the brand/company, we will Google them, check out their social media accounts, etc.